Join BirdNote tomorrow, November 30th!

-All states have an official state bird, usually a pretty one or one associated with its particular region.
+All states have an official bird, usually one that's associated with its particular region.
 Many state birds are quite common, although Hawaii's chosen bird, the Nene, a type of goose, is endangered.
-The bird chosen by the most states - seven - is the Northern Cardinal, followed by the Western Meadowlark, picked by six.
+The bird chosen by the most states — seven — is the Northern Cardinal, followed by the Western Meadowlark, picked by six.
 Connecticut, Michigan, and Wisconsin chose the American Robin.
 The California Gull saved the Mormons' first harvest in Utah and is commemorated by this monument in Salt Lake City.

 What’s Your State Bird?

 Written by Ellen Blackstone